 Santa Barbara Wellness Directory

-Ayurveda and the High Protein/Low Carb Diet
+Ayurveda and the High Protein-Low Carb Diet

 Eat Your Carbs

-by Claudia Brachtl, L.Ac, Clinical Ayurvedic Specialist
+by Claudia Ward, L.Ac, Clinical Ayurvedic Specialist

 I have been studying nutrition since I was 13 years old.
 Growing up on a rich Austrian-Bavarian diet with lots of homemade cakes and pastries, I simply had to.
 So I have seen many fad diets come and go.
 For a while low fat diets such as the Pritikin Diet were popular.
 In Ayurveda fat is “sneha” which is a synonym for “love”.
 So there were a lot of love-deprived people running around!
 Today we know that (healthy) fats are an essential part of the diet, and low fat diets can actually increase the risk of diabetes.